-In this work, we report on the, to the best of our knowledge, until today most comprehensive benchmark in two specific string similarity match problems: k-approximate search and k-approximate join (see below for exact definition).
-As the number of published solutions is vast, our resources are limited, and systems are often not available for download, we organized this benchmark using a rather uncommon approach: An International competition on Scalable String Similarity Search and $Join^1$ .
-We made an open call for contributions and provided crisp task definitions, a lose hardware specification and example data.
-Nine teams from all over the world and stemming from different communities participated, including databases, natural language processing and bioinformatics.
+In this work, we report on the (to the best of our knowledge) most comprehensive benchmark in two specific string similarity match problems to date: k-approximate search and k-approximate join (see below for exact definition).
+As the number of published solutions is vast, our resources are limited, and systems are often not available for download, we organized this benchmark using a rather uncommon approach: An International competition on Scalable String Similarity Search and Join $(S4)^1$ .
+We made an open call for contributions and provided crisp task definitions, a loose hardware specification and example data.
+Nine teams from different parts of the world and stemming from different communities participated, including databases, natural language processing and bioinformatics.
 Thus, for the first time, we were able to evaluate different highly-competitive implementations of search and join algorithms on the same evaluation platform (hardware, operating system, and datasets).
-In addition, organizing the benchmark as as competition, where teams developed and tuned their own systems independently, allowed us to compare original and optimized programs instead of our own, unverified and un-optimized re-implementations.
-The different phases of the workshop are shown in Figure 1.
+In addition, organizing the benchmark as a competition, where teams developed and tuned their own systems independently, allowed us to compare original and optimized programs instead of our own, unverified and unoptimized re-implementations.
+All submitted programs were tested on different datasets in two different hardware settings: a commodity PC with 8 cores/64 GB RAM and a server with 80 cores/1 TB RAM.
+For the top performing programs we performed additional analyses with different number of threads to investigate the possibility to parallelize algorithms.
+We also performed experiments to analyze load balancing, batch-processing capabilities, and main-memory usage.
+Furthermore, we compared submissions with a number of publicly available algorithms of groups that did not participate, showing that the best ranked programs from our competition are several orders of magnitude faster.
+Altogether, 14 different systems or configurations were evaluated with differences in runtime of factors of more than 1000 between the best and worst systems.
+We are confident that our results give a fairly representative picture of the state-of-the-art in string similarity search.
+The evaluation of all programs and datasets took more than three months of pure processing time.